 A Bit of Background…

-I am also a global nomad by choice.
-Born in Cameroon, raised in Greece and, with two decades living and working in the US and various European countries, I have experienced first-hand the rewards and challenges of a global life.
+I’m also a global nomad by choice.
+Born in Cameroon, raised in Greece and, with over two decades living and working in the US and various European countries, I have experienced first-hand the rewards and challenges of a global life.
 I have lived in 8 cities, 7 countries and 3 continents.
-I have moved as a single person, as part of a couple, and as part of a family with children and have experienced both extremely successful and utterly disastrous moves.
+I’ve moved as a single person, as part of a couple, and as part of a family with children and have experienced both extremely successful and utterly disastrous moves.

-I started writing my book and, later, a personal blog, as an effort to make sense of my very different relocation experiences and to find out what helps make smooth transitions.
+I started writing my book and, later, a personal blog, as I was trying to make sense of my very different relocation experiences and to find out what helps make smooth transitions.
 I tried to answer questions such as: Why do we feel at home in some places, but not in others?
 What do we need to feel at home?
-How do our concepts of home change when we move across borders and cultures and how can we find home wherever we are?
+How do our concepts of home change when we move across borders and cultures?
+How can we create home wherever we are?

-My coaching journey started out of my desire to help expatriates cope with many different kinds of transitions – not only international relocations, but also career change, reinvention and identity issues, relationship challenges or breakdown – resulting from a mobile lifestyle.
+I started my coaching journey because I wanted to help expats cope with transitions resulting from a mobile lifestyle – not only international relocations, but also career change, reinvention and identity issues, relationship challenges or breakdown.